 You can find also other datasets for auto-driving cars like the one for NVIDIA Self Driving Car Training Set.
 I recommend reading this paper which includes 27 existing publicly available datasets.
 This paper will guide you to determine which training dataset is the best fit for the algorithm you are using.

 If you are seeking more guidance, there are different professional organizations or companies which offer consultation services.
-John Snow Labs is becoming one of the leading companies in the field with its huge and diverse team of professionals in different domains dealing with data science, artificial intelligence, and machine learning datasets.
+John Snow Labs is becoming one of the leading companies in the field with its huge and diverse team of professionals in different domains dealing with data science, artificial intelligence, and healthcare machine learning datasets.

 – Data Collection: